 When you learn to do the veal roast right (and you can do this quickly with today's easy instructions), you can consider yourself accomplished in the kitchen.
 This is a perfect example of a classic, and at the same time undemanding recipe, that'll take your cooking resume a long way.

 The immediate result is the most moist, soft roasted meat.
 It falls of the fork.
 It's chewy in the right way, tender in the right way, even tough in the right way.
 Veal roast is the kind of meat you can pair with anything: rice, polenta, or mashed potatoes.

 (But I love it with onion potatoes.
 Onion potatoes are boiled potatoes which have been simmered over onions and spices.
 I've included the recipe below.
 Did you make potatoes this way before?
 If you like caramelized onions, you'll like the direction they take when you combine them with potatoes.)

-For an even better taste, leave meat in the fridge overnight and serve cold (with a little bit salt on top) the following day.
-I promise you, it’s the best breakfast (or lunch) you’ll have.
+For an even better taste, leave meat in the fridge overnight and serve cold (with a little bit of salt on top) the following day.
+I promise you, it's the best breakfast (or lunch) you'll have.
 Just grab a slice of bread and munch on veal just like that.
 Bonus tip: cut up a tomato and munch on that too.

 Alternatively, you can make a salad or a sandwich with it.

 Honestly, if veal roast isn't on our table during family dinners, I have to mask my disappointment.